Mazchoo/ImageLabeller/README.md

 ![gridLabel](Screenshots/Grid_Label.png)

-To added more labels using the menu on the right.
+More labels can be added using the menu on the right.
 Click the `+New Label` button to add another label colour.
 When a new label colour is added it will be available to all images in the current folder.

 ![newLabel](Screenshots/New_Label.png)

 Click on `options` on the very top bar to change the cursor colour to another colour to change the colour of the current label which is being used.
-You can set your own custom colour by clicking on `Custom` and entring the colour in hex format e.g. `#FFFFFF` corresponds to white.
+You can set your own custom colour by clicking on `Custom` and enter the colour in hex format e.g. `#FFFFFF` corresponds to white.
 Search for 'Color Picker' on the internet to select a particular colour.

 ![options](Screenshots/Options_Tearoff.png)

 Bounding Box Labelling
 ----------------------

 Bounding boxes is the fasted way of labelling and has several advantages from a deep learning classification perspective as well.
-From the into screen, click on the `Bounded Rectangle` button in order to label an image using bounding boxes.
+From the introduction screen, click on the `Bounded Rectangle` button in order to label an image using bounding boxes.

 Each bounding box is defined by clicking two points to define the bounding box.
 The first click will draw a point and the second will draw a transparent rectangle.
 The opacity can be controlled by going on `options` and then selecting a percentage of opacity.
 Now more than two points can exist for a single label colour.